-• First Year: 1- 30 hours
+- First Year: 1-30 hours

-• Sophomore: 31-59 hours • Junior: 60-89 hours
+- Sophomore:31-59hours Junior:60-89hours

-• Senior: 90 or more hours
+- Senior:90ormorehours

 Students may declare their academic major after completion of 13 semester hours.
-Please note that no grade below C- in any course about the 100 level may be applied toward a major.
-Completion of the degrees in Business Administration and Human Development requires 120 semester hours.
+Please note that no grade below C- in any course above the 1000 level may be applied toward a major.
+Completion of the degrees in BusinessAdministrationandHumanDevelopmentrequires120semesterhours.